nicolaschotard/Clusters/README.md

 ## Installation

-To install (use --prefix to install it locally)
+To install

 ```
 git clone https://github.com/nicolaschotard/Clusters.git
 pip install Clusters/
 ```

+Use --prefix to install it locally, and --upgrade to udate to a new version.

-To install a release version:
+To install a release version (no release version available yet):

 ```
 pip install http://github.com/nicolaschotard/Cluster/archive/v0.1.tar.gz